hpcgarage/intrepyddguide/README.md

-# Intrepydd v0.1 Documentation #
+# Welcome to Intrepydd! #

-This site is a placeholder for public documentation about Intrepydd, an ahead-of-time (AOT) compilation system for high-performance programming within Python.
+Intrepydd is an ahead-of-time (AOT) compilation system for Python programmers who want faster code.

+(The remainder of this page is boilerplate.)

 ## (For developers) Instructions on how to edit and maintain a GitHub Pages site ##